ionide/Fornax/CONTRIBUTING.md

  * Run `dotnet tool restore` to restore the .NET 6 local tools defined at .config/dotnet-tools.json
  * To build the project run `dotnet run` (this will run the `build.fsproj` project that contains the FAKE build pipeline.)
  * To run unit tests run `dotnet run Test`

+ ## Release Process (for maintainers)

+ 1. Update version in CHANGELOG.md and add notes (like `## 0.45.0 - 01.01.2024`)
+    1. If possible link the pull request of the changes and mention the author of the pull request
+2. Create new commit
+    1. `git add CHANGELOG.md`
+    1. `git commit -m "changelog for v0.45.0"`
+3. Make a new version tag (for example, `v0.45.0`)
+    1. `git tag v0.45.0`
+4. Push changes to the repo.
+    1. `git push --atomic origin master v0.45.0`